janakaspl/google-publisher/readme.txt

 == Changelog ==

+= 1 May 2014 =
+The following changes do not require a plugin update, and were fixed server-side.

+ * Ad units created by the plugin now have understandable names in AdSense, such as "Front page - 1 (yoursite.com)".
+ * Added support for placing ads on "Tags" and "Category" pages.
+ * Fixed miscellaneous errors when computing possible placements.
+ * Improved error messages for various failures.

 = 30 Jan 2014 =
 The following changes do not require a plugin update, and were fixed server-side.